Jakub Bursa

 Jakub Bursa (21 July 1813 in Dolní Nekvasovice – 19 August 1884 in Vlachovo Březí) was a Czech architect, folk artist and builder of Bohemian Rustic Baroque architecture.
 He decorated many gables of houses in Southern Bohemia in the style of the so-called rural South Bohemian Baroque.
+The last known date of his work is 1861; details of the last 23 years of his life are unknown.